ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 **Browse images** are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which are in PNG format and are each 2048 pixels wide.
 The browse images are displayed using a cyclic color ramp to generate fringes.

 - Each fringe in a wrapped (color_phase) browse image represents a 2-pi phase difference, and the line-of-sight displacement for each fringe is equivalent to half the wavelength of the sensor.
+The wavelength of Sentinel-1 is about 5.6 cm, so each 2-pi fringe represents a line-of-sight displacement of about 2.8 cm.
 - Each fringe in an unwrapped (unw_phase) browse image represents a phase difference of 6 pi.
 Because each 2-pi difference is equivalent to half the wavelength of the sensor, each 6-pi fringe represents about 8.3 cm of line-of-sight displacement for these Sentinel-1 products.

 **KMZ files** are included for the wrapped (color_phase) and unwrapped (unw_phase) phase images, which allow users to view the outputs in Google Earth or other platforms that support kmz files.